dinalivia/pdi/mdbook/src/unit1/motiondetector.md

 OpenCV implements the function compareHist to perform a comparison.
 It also offers 4 different metrics to compute the matching, in this program we used the correlation as an metric.
 `compareHist(histR, old_hist, CV_COMP_CORREL);`

-This example was based in the [histogram.cpp](https://agostinhobritojr.github.io/tutorial/pdi/exemplos/histogram.cpp) algorithm and answers to the proposed exercises at [agostinhobritojr.github.io](https://agostinhobritojr.github.io/tutorial/pdi/#_exerc%C3%ADcios_3).
+This example was based on the [histogram.cpp](https://agostinhobritojr.github.io/tutorial/pdi/exemplos/histogram.cpp) algorithm and answers to the proposed exercises at [agostinhobritojr.github.io](https://agostinhobritojr.github.io/tutorial/pdi/#_exerc%C3%ADcios_3).

 ```cpp
 {{ #include ../../../motiondetector.cpp }}